NUCLEAR-BOMB/option/docs/markdown/builtin_traits.md

 Underlying `opt::option` uses seperate "has value" flag:
 - Stores it's level inside that "has value" flag.

-[^1]: GCC with -O0 optimization seems to copy the entire object, including an empty type contained in it, which is assigns a garbage data to it that breaks `opt::option` later.

 [basic.fundamental/10]: https://eel.is/c++draft/basic.fundamental#10
 [std::pair]: https://en.cppreference.com/w/cpp/utility/pair